aakashpanjala-198/Monthly-Expense-Tracker/DOCUMENTATION.md

 ### 8.1 Data preparation

 `ConstellationChartScreen` receives a list of `(CycleRecord, totalExpenses)` pairs.
 It sorts them by year/month descending and maps them into `ChartPoint` objects (label, income, expenses).
-A sliding window of up to four points is displayed at a time.
+The chart displays a maximum of four months at a time, showing the most recent cycles.

+### 8.2 Custom Canvas Implementation

+**Important:** The chart uses **custom canvas drawing with no external libraries**.
+All drawing is performed using built-in Jetpack Compose Canvas APIs:

+* `androidx.compose.foundation.Canvas` - The main drawing surface (part of official Android Compose library)
+* `drawLine()` - Draws axes and grid lines
+* `drawPath()` - Draws income and expense trend lines
+* `drawCircle()` - Draws data point markers
+* `drawText()` - Renders axis labels (months on x-axis, amounts on y-axis)

+**No third-party charting libraries are used** (no MPAndroidChart, AnyChart, Victory Charts, etc.).
+The implementation is entirely custom-built using only official Android/AndroidX libraries.

-### 8.2 UI layout
+### 8.3 UI layout

-* Top row features a back button and an action icon (purely decorative for balance).
+* Top row features a back button and the title "Income/Expenses".
-* Instructional text describes the drag gesture.
-* `Box` containing `OrbitChart`:
+* `Box` containing `IncomeExpensesChart`:
-  * Square canvas with a radial gradient background shaped by `MaterialTheme.shapes.extraLarge`.
-  * `pointerInput` with `detectHorizontalDragGestures` to adjust the window offset, enabling the “single-touch drag” requirement.
+  * **Square aspect ratio** - The chart maintains a 1:1 aspect ratio using `Modifier.aspectRatio(1f)`.
+  * **X-axis (months)** - Displays month labels for up to 4 months maximum.
+  * **Y-axis (amounts)** - Shows amount labels with grid lines for easy reading.
-  * Axes, grid lines, and labels rendered manually inside `Canvas`.
+  * Axes, grid lines, and labels are rendered manually inside `Canvas` using custom drawing code.
-  * Two neon lines (income purple, expenses pink) with circular markers at each data point.
+  * Two lines (income purple, expenses pink) with circular markers at each data point.
-* `LegendRow` explains color mapping.
+* `LegendRow` explains color mapping (Income vs Expenses).

-This chart design (constellation theme with radial background) differs sharply from previous apps while still meeting the assignment’s line-chart requirement.
+This chart design uses custom canvas drawing to meet the assignment requirement of a custom composable with no external charting libraries, while providing a clean visualization of income vs expenses over time.

 ---